hiiakku/100-Days-of-ML/README.md

 **Today's Progress** : Still continued lecture 5 - *Convolutional Neural Network* of the *PyTorch Scholarship Challenge Nanodegree Program* on udacity.

+## Day 60: Nov 21 , 2018

+**Today's Progress** : Worked on training the neural network on google colab.